DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 Replication Policy understood as an Access Control Policy misleads - unfortunately.
 So we need some thoughts for clarification:

-`source`-marketplace wants to place its offer to identified `sink`-marketplace.
-Deciding the replication-process **is a `sink`-marketplace initiated pull**, `source` will control access to requested resources (here: product-offering/catalogue).
+`Source`-marketplace wants to place its offer to identified `Sink`-marketplace.
+Deciding the replication-process **is a `Sink`-marketplace initiated pull**, `Source` will control access to requested resources (here: product-offering/catalogue).

 ---